 The executives and managers are strongly involved in the Group's expansion and are majority shareholders.
-At December 31, 2021 they held 38.58% of the capital and 51.50% of voting rights.
+On December 31, 2022 they held 37.81% of the capital and 51.28% of voting rights.

-At January 14, 2022, employees held 72,451 shares, or 1.06% of the capital stock, through a company savings plan.
+On January 13, 2023, employees held 78,629 shares, or 1.14% of the capital stock, through a company savings plan.
 Representing less than 3% of the capital stock, this holding is not significant.

-At December 31, 2020 there were no registered shares acquired by employees according to the conditions of Article L.225-102 of the French Commercial Code.
+On December 31, 2022 there were no registered shares acquired by employees according to the conditions of Article L.22-10-59 (2) of the French Commercial Code.

-On January 14, 2022, Infotel carried out a review of identifiable bearer shares to determine the number of shareholders.
+On January 13, 2023, Infotel carried out a review of identifiable bearer shares to determine the number of shareholders.
 Few comparisons against the previous year can be made as the calculation basis has changed this year.
-Based on a holding of more than 7,000 shares, 394 shareholders were identified, representing 3,129,502 identified bearer shares.
+3,427 lines and 3,014 final holders were identified, i.e. 3,674,888 bearer securities identified (98% of bearer securities identified) and a total of 3,734,899 bearer securities identified by Euroclear.